tylertian123/engsci-notes/2024_winter/mie438_microcontrollers/lec13.md

 * The *state machine* is a model of the dynamic behaviour of a system, represented by:
 	* *States*: physical or logical states of the program, e.g. different ranges of variable values, program flow locations, etc that hold a certain meaning
-	* *Transitions*: pre-define paths between states, triggered by specific actions or conditions
+	* *Transitions*: pre-defined paths between states, triggered by specific actions or conditions
 * State machines are an abstract but functionally equivalent representation of an underlying program or hardware
 	* They can be used as a design pattern
 	* Can be used as a diagnostic tool for existing code, e.g. automatic state minimization/optimization, consistency checking, etc